nholden/fit-negative-split/README.md

 yarn start
 ```

-FIT Pace Analyzer should be accessible at http://localhost:8081.
+FIT Negative Split should be accessible at http://localhost:8081.

 ## Testing
 ```bash